asmitasawhney/movesense-deadlift/README.md

 ## Announcements

-**(20th Apr 2022) Sensor firmware 2.1.3 is out!**
+**(29th Aug 2022) Sensor firmware 2.1.4 is out!**

-This is a bugfix release that fixes an issue that was found out after 2.1.2 release.
+This is a bugfix release that fixes an issue that was found out after 2.1.3 release.
 Please test your software thoroughly before committing to the 2.x since the sensors cannot be rolled back to 1.9.x!

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of changes & known issues.

 **NOTE: The build environment was changed to be docker based in release 2.0.
-Please read the instruction at http://movesense.com/docs/esw/getting_started/**
+Please read the instruction at http://movesense.com/docs/esw/getting_started/**s

 ## Overview